New Jersey Child Custody Lawyer

 We Understand the Need for Confidentiality

-If you are seeking legal advice in the delicate area of paternity and would like a confidential consultation with one of our premier New Jersey paternity attorneys.
+If you are seeking legal advice in the delicate area of paternity and would like a confidential consultation with one of our experienced New Jersey paternity attorneys.
 The NJ paternity attorneys at Weinberger Law Group will help you understand the paternity process and assist you in deciding when a DNA test is necessary to determine the biological father.

 Dealing the New Jersey paternity issues?